Table of Contents

 The best prevention is to acclimatize, in other words, become accustomed to high elevation and ascend slowly.
 Because alcohol may worsen the effects of high elevation it should be avoided.
 When possible, avoid strenuous exercise for the first 2 days after arriving at high altitude to allow your body time to acclimatize.
 Keep in mind, mountain sickness can happen to anyone regardless of physical fitness or age.

 A prescription medication called acetazolamide can assist in acclimatizing for those who cannot avoid a rapid ascent to higher elevation.
+For travelers wanting an over-the-counter option, there is research showing Ibuprofen 600 mg taken three times a day can also help with altitude sickness.

 Tips for Adventure and Remote Travel Plans